dotnet/csharplang/proposals/low-level-struct-improvements.md

 - A `ref` field cannot have a type that is `ref struct`
 - The reference assembly generation process must preserve the presence of a `ref` field inside a `ref struct`
 - A `readonly ref struct` must declare its `ref` fields as `readonly ref`
+- A `scoped` modifier must appear before `in`, `out`, or `ref`
-- The span safety rules document will be updated as outlined in this document.
+- The span safety rules document will be updated as outlined in this document
 - The new span safety rules will be in effect when either
     - The core library contains the feature flag indicating support for `ref` fields
     - The `langversion` value is 11 or higher